Plain English Summary

 The primary objective of the study is to assess whether early AED withdrawal improves cognitive function, in terms of attention, information processing- and psychomotor speed, memory, language and IQ/DQ scores.
 Attention will be the main outcome measure, on which the power calculation is based.

-We will assess attention deficits (AD), using a Conner's Performance (Kiddie) test and calculate IQ/DQ scores.
+Attention deficits (AD) are assessed using a Conner's Performance (Kiddie) test and calculate IQ/DQ scores.
 The other neuropsychological domains will be assessed by subtests of the intelligence tests.
 We will compare neuropsychological outcome between the two withdrawal groups at t1 (preoperatively), t2 (at 12 months) and t3 (at 24 months).

 Secondary outcome measures